upasana1105/UP_Demos/byomcp/databricks-mcp-bridge/README.md

-# Databricks Managed MCP Integration Guide & Proxy Bridge 🚀
+# Databricks Managed MCP Integration Guide & Proxy (as needed)

 This repository contains the comprehensive onboarding guide and codebase for connecting your **Databricks Managed MCP Server** directly to **Gemini Enterprise** (Vertex AI Search and Conversation).